Crisis and Emergency Numbers

 • Speak to a staff member who you trust

-• Contact Michelle Krieg (Student Wellbeing Officer in Adelaide) or June Stankowski (Wellbeing Officer in Perth).
+• Contact Adam Klimkiewicz (Student Support and Success Coach in Adelaide) or June Stankowski (Wellbeing Officer in Perth).

 • Report the incident on the online form on the Home page of Tabor Online under Student Wellbeing.
 You can do this anonymously if you want to.